Skip to main content

 • “The micro stuttering I encountered is not only frequent, but also often occurred at vital moments such as the beginning of mine or enemy's attack animation, leading to misjudgment of spacing and timing of dodging, which could be lethal.”

-The monetization aspect of the game has received mixed reviews, with some players expressing frustration over excessive advertising that disrupts gameplay, likening it to enduring long ads during a movie.
-However, others appreciate the game's reasonable price, suggesting that it reflects a genuine effort from the developers rather than a cash grab.
+The monetization aspect of the game has received mixed reviews, with some players expressing frustration over excessive advertising that disrupts gameplay, likening it to enduring long ad breaks during a movie.
+Conversely, others appreciate the game's modest price, suggesting that it reflects a genuine effort from the developers rather than a cash grab.
+Overall, the balance between advertising and value for money appears to be a significant point of contention among users.

 • “The feeling can be compared to watching a 1-hour movie but being forced to watch 1 hour of ads in between.”